rit-igm-web/igme-235-shared/exercises/framework_exercise.md

 2. Go back to VS Code and look at the code.
 Notice we have a style.css file in our **css** folder.
 There are some basic CSS directives applied to our **default-start.html** file, nothing too fancy.

 3. The body of the **default-start.html** file is pretty basic.
-To simplify our development for the exercise, we are not using images, but rely on a third party site called **[placeholder.com](https://placeholder.com/)**, this is a handy utility site that just provides placeholder images to whatever size you want.
-The remainder of the content is relatively basic, we also have an HTML Table in the Main, as well as a basic form (we know we’ve not covered tables or forms, but they are a standard part of web development that you'll encounter at some point).
+To simplify our development for the exercise, we are not using images, but rely on a third party sites like **[placeholder.com](https://placeholder.com/)** or **[placehold.co]([https://placeholder.com/](https://placehold.co/))**, this is a handy utility site that just provides placeholder images to whatever size you want. *Helper tools sites like these are useful to us as web developers.* The remainder of the content is relatively basic, we also have an HTML Table in the Main, as well as a basic form (we know we’ve not covered tables or forms, but they are a standard part of web development that you'll encounter at some point).

 ## Part Two - Bootstrap